-From the domain management section, you could change your primary domain name, add additional domains to the AWS server.
+You could change your primary domain name from the domain management section and add additional domains to the AWS server.

 This is how you can host WordPress on AWS.
 As we configured, this application is running on Amazon Web Services!

 Just like some managed WordPress hosting companies, AWS won’t restrict any WordPress plugins on their server.
-Hosting companies like WP Engine will always restrict high CPU usage plugins like YARPP on their servers.
+Hosting companies like WP Engine will permanently ban high CPU usage plugins like YARPP on their servers.

 Here, on Amazon, you are free to test every plugin you wish!